On happiness…

 Moreover, the study raises thought-provoking questions about modern life.
 Social mobility, often seen as a pure good, can inadvertently weaken the very ties that sustain well-being.
 Moving for better job opportunities might increase wealth, but it can also fragment family connections and disrupt lifelong friendships, undermining happiness in the process.
 Similarly, while religion’s role in society has waned, its decline may have unintended consequences—faith-based communities, regardless of belief systems, have long provided a sense of belonging, purpose, and mutual support, all of which contribute to well-being and longevity.

-And what of social media?
 The Harvard study highlights its dual nature.
 On one hand, it expands social circles, helps maintain long-distance friendships, and fosters reconnections.
-But at what cost?
-The quality of in-person interactions often suffers, replaced by a superficial and distraction-filled digital existence.
+On the other, the quality of in-person interactions often suffers, replaced by a superficial and distraction-filled digital existence.
 Whether this trade-off ultimately enhances or diminishes well-being is a question we may not fully answer for decades—though the study, still ongoing, may one day offer clarity.

 Happiness is like a muscle—it can be strengthened and cultivated through intentional practice.